xishansnow/BayesianModelingandComputationInPython/markdown/chp_02.md

   posterior predictive checks are also likely to already reveal some problem [^18].
-However, if $p$ is relatively large compared to the number of observations, say $p > \frac{N}{5}$, it is possible you do not see problems in the posterior predictive checks.
+However, if $p$ is relatively large compared to the number of observations, say $p > \frac{N}{5}$, it is possible you do not see problems in the zhiposterior predictive checks.

 A few heuristics for fixing model misspecification you may try are: adding more structure to the model, for example, adding nonlinear